sveltekit-i18n/base/docs/README.md

 Note that it's not recommended to use this parameter if you don't really need it.
 It may affect your data load.

+### `cache`?: __number__
+When you are running your app on Node.js server, translations are loaded only once during the SSR.
+This parameter allows you to setup a refresh period in milliseconds when your translations are refetched on the server.
+The default value is `86400000` (24 hours).

+Tip: You can set to `Number.POSITIVE_INFINITY` to disable server-side refreshing.

 ## Instance methods and properties